unoplatform/uno/doc/articles/controls/TimePicker.md

 ## Managed vs. native implementation

 On iOS and Android the `TimePicker` by default displays using the native time picker UI.
-If you prefer consistent UI across all targets, you can switch to the managed implementation by setting the `UseNativePicker` property:
+If you prefer consistent UI across all targets, you can switch to the managed implementation by setting the `UseNativeStyle` property:

 ```xml
 <TimePicker not_win:UseNativeStyle="False" ... />